allebb/sluginator/README.md

 This library is fully unit tested using [PHPUnit](https://phpunit.de/).

-I use TravisCI for continuous integration, which triggers the unit tests each time a commit is pushed.
+I use GitHub Actions for continuous integration, which triggers the unit tests each time a commit is pushed.

 If you wish to run the tests yourself you should run the following: